ShkurtiA/AndroidPullMenu/README.md

 ## License

 Feel free to use it in your Android apps and also include the license in your app.
-I would be grateful if you would inform me about its usage: shkurtiarmando(at)gmail(dot)com
+I would be grateful if you would inform me about its usage

     Copyright 2015 Armando Shkurti